Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 1. Write your X-Ray query

-As X-Ray queries can be long and complicated, I recommend to first write them on a notepad, Google Doc or Notion page to be able to edit them easily.
+As X-ray queries can be long and complicated, I recommend first writing them on a notepad, Google Doc, or Notion page so you can edit them easily.

 write x ray search

-It’s also a good practice to save your X-Ray search over time as you might improve them and use them again in the future.
+It’s also a good practice to save your X-ray searches over time, as you might improve them and use them again.

 2. Paste into Google Search Bar

-Once you are happy with your X-Ray query, you can paste it to Google and press enter to get your results.
+Once you are happy with your X-Ray query, paste it to Google and press enter to get your results.

 paste x ray searchg goole